ossd-s25/project-evaluation/Godot.md

 __Project website:__ [Website](https://godotengine.org/)

-__What is the purpose of the project:__ An engine created to develope 2D & 3D games.
+__What is the purpose of the project:__ An engine created to develop 2D & 3D games.

 __How easy was it to find information about contributing on the website?__ It was easy.
 There is a big contribute button on the navigation bar.